nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

    ![](Documentation/Images/manage-bindings-default.png)

 5. You should now see which binding is currently being used by Beat Saber.
-   * If it is called "Default Beat Saber Bindings," you should be getting input so something might not be right elsewhere.
+   * If it is called "Default Beat Saber Bindings," your game should technically be working.
+Try completely closing SteamVR and starting Beat Saber again.
+If input still doesn't work, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues).
    * If it is called "Default bindings for legacy applications for &lt;Your Controllers&gt;," DynamicOpenVR did not register properly.
 Try completely closing SteamVR and starting Beat Saber again.
 If the same binding is still there, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues).
    * If the window is stuck on "Loading current binding..." or something else, then there are most likely no default bindings for the controllers you are currently using.